PyMarcus/ftp_code_injection/README.md

 Using FTP (file transfer protocol) to do code injection into the web sites.
+By the way, the files are downloaded as temporary files .

 The teacher wanted one file script only.